feathersjs/docs/api/client.md

 ### RequireJS

-Here is an example of loading feathers-client using RequireJS Syntax:
+Here's how to load feathers-client using RequireJS Syntax:

 ```js
 define(function (require) {